Overview

 The Idea Registry operates as a neutral record-keeping platform.
 It does not:

-Its role is limited to the creation and preservation of cryptographic evidence records.
+Its role is limited to the creation and preservation of independently verifiable evidence records.

-All blockchain entries are publicly verifiable and independent of the platform.
-Once recorded, entries cannot be altered, deleted, or backdated by The Idea Registry or any other party.
+All blockchain entries exist independently of the platform.
+Once recorded, they cannot be altered, deleted, or backdated by The Idea Registry or any other party.

-The integrity of the Registry is underpinned by a layered cryptographic architecture designed to protect confidentiality and ensure tamper detection.
+The integrity of the Registry is underpinned by a layered cryptographic architecture designed to preserve confidentiality while ensuring verifiability.

-All registration content is encrypted prior to storage using military-grade encryption with independently generated initialization vectors per field.
-No plaintext idea content is written to the database at any time.
+All registration content is encrypted prior to storage using advanced encryption standards with independently generated initialization vectors per field.
+No plaintext idea content is stored.

 This Architecture Ensures